jesicayu/hotelinking-frontend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Before you run the frontend of this project, please make sure you have followed the steps of the README of this repository:  and that you have the project running!
+Before you run the frontend of this project, please make sure you have followed the steps of the README of [Hotelinking backend](https://github.com/jesicayu/hotelinking-backend) and that you have the project running!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>